 - Possible increased cravings and weight stalls

 Scientific studies show that using any sweeteners, even those that have a Glycemic Index of 0, and zero calories may make it harder to lose weight.
 By adding sweeteners to any food you will significantly increase the reward sensation that you get with sugary foods.
 This sweet reward sensation can bounce off your pleasure receptors in your brain and trigger cravings in some people.
 This is turn can significantly increase the risk that you’ll not only eat more than you need, but also the possibility that it might derail your dietary way of eating.
-This can stall you, slow down weight loss, or even cause weight gain.
+This can slow down weight loss, or even cause weight gain.

 There are scientific studies showing that even adding non-caloric sweeteners to diet beverages may make it harder to lose weight.
 If you’re one of the people who have difficulty with this, you may be better off just avoiding sweeteners altogether.
-As a side note, for most people, sugary cravings decrease over time, which will make it easier to avoid them as you journey on your Keto WOE.
+As a side note, for most people, sugary cravings decrease over time, which will make it easier to avoid them as you journey on your Keto way of eating.